Michael Caine biography

 Date of Birth: March 14, 1933

-Sea (as Captain Nemo, no less).
+Though he owns five restaurants in London and one in Miami, the actor's prolific output has never tapered off.
+He played a sickly ex-con opposite Jack Nicholson in the 1997 drama Blood and Wine, and that same year starred in a handful of TV projects—Len Deighton's Bullet to Beijing (reprising his role as superspy Harry Palmer), Mandela & DeKlerk, and the ABC mini-series 20,000 Leagues Under the Sea (as Captain Nemo, no less).
 The year 1998 brought a gem of a role as a sleazy talent agent in Little Voice.
 The film was loved by critics and audiences, and Caine won another Golden Globe for his portrayal of Ray Say.
 As he said in his acceptance speech, he'd "made a lot of crap" and "a lot of money," so that now he had the luxury to be able to sit back and choose the good roles.

-role.
+And good roles is what he got.
+In 1999 he played a doctor/teacher of an orphanage in The Cider House Rules.
+For his efforts he was rewarded an Oscar for Best Actor in a Supporting role.
 He was again nominated for an Oscar for his work in The Quiet American (2002) and played Haley Joel Osment's eccentric uncle in Secondhand Lions (2003).
-He continues to work steadily with roles in The Statement (2003), Batman Begins, The Dark Knight (2008) and Inception (2010).
-And it doesn't stop there.
-Caine has been busy working on several huge movies recently, including Journey 2: The Mysterious Island (2012), Mr. Morgan's Last Love (2012), and The Dark Knight Rises (2012).
+He continued to work steadily with roles in The Statement (2003), Batman Begins, The Dark Knight (2008) and Inception (2010).
+He left the 2000s behind with work in such films as Journey 2: The Mysterious Island (2012), Mr. Morgan's Last Love (2012), and The Dark Knight Rises (2012).

 Caine, who has two daughters (one with first wife Patricia, and one with second wife Shakira), was awarded a knighthood in the Queen's Birthday Honours List in 2000 for his contribution to the performing arts.
 He was formally knighted at Buckingham Palace under his real name of Maurice Micklewhite but is known professionally as Sir Michael Caine.